wehrliaa/mbaacc-replay-takeover/README.md

 You should get an executable called `takeover.exe`.
 Run it from your terminal alongside the game in replay mode (Main menu > Offline > Replay, in CCCaster 3.1).

 - Press FN1 to pause the replay.
 Press it again to unpause.
+- Press FN2 to (with the game paused) save state or (with the game unpaused) load state.

 ## License